mdombrov-33/loresmith/README.md

 - **Thematic Name Generator**
   Generate character and place names guided by user-provided style or mood input for thematic consistency.

+- **PostgreSQL Integration (WIP)**
+  Introducing persistent storage of AI-generated lore using PostgreSQL with SQLAlchemy 2.x and asyncpg.
+  This enables saving user-selected content, tracking generations, and supporting future analytics.

+  - Async support with SQLAlchemy 2.x (Declarative + `async_session`)
+  - Store generated lore and user selections in a normalized schema
+  - Designed for production with retry logic, error handling, and Docker-managed services

 ### Phase 2: Immersion & Localization

 - **Procedural World Description Generator**